mkopciuszynski/xrheed/docs/source/index.rst

 **xRHEED** is a Python toolkit for analyzing RHEED data using xarray.

 Explore the :doc:`introduction` to learn more about its features and capabilities.
+See the :doc:`example-notebooks` section for hands-on tutorials.

 .. note::